 This database is the DNR Remediation & Redevelopment Program's main tool to assist customers with the investigation, cleanup and eventual re-use of contaminated lands.

 (aka Storage Tank Database)

-This database includes both underground and aboveground tanks that are required to be registered by ch.
-SPS 310, Wis.
-Adm.
-Code.
-The database reflects tanks that have been registered.
+This database includes both underground and aboveground tanks that are required to be registered.
+The database reflects only those tanks that have been registered.

 If your search does not produce a tank, this does not guarantee that a tank does not exist on the property.
 Some tanks, such as heating fuel tanks in the basement of homes are not required to be registered.
 Some tanks, while required to be registered, have not been registered and therefore will not appear on the database.

 This application lists PECFA-registered consulting firms and consultants.

 It applies to various individual and business related credentials required by the Division of Industry within the Department of Safety and Professional Services.
 The credentials are governed by the ch.
 SPS 305, Licenses, Certification and Registrations, Wis.
 Adm.
 Code.

 - Oshkosh DNR Satellite Center - 625 E County Rd Y Ste 700, Oshkosh, WI 54901

 - Milwaukee DNR Service Center - 2300 N Dr Martin Luther King Jr Dr, Milwaukee, WI 53212